-- I outlined the dark blue and light blue segments in white to provide just the right amount of distinction between categories.
+- I outlined the dark and light segments in white to provide just the right amount of distinction between categories.
 White outlines also make printing look a hair crisper.

 - I deleted all the garbage (borders, grid lines, and so on).